LucasFranco12/sustainability-database/README.md

 ## Usage
-To create and populate the database, make sure that all sql files and the format_table.sh file is located in the lion directory of your VM.
+To create and populate the database, make sure that all sql files and the format_table.sh file within the database folder is located in the lion directory of your VM.
 Then in your terminal run the command:

 ```
 sh ./format_tables.sh